Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Simulation

 \subsection{Results}

-Fig.~\ref{fig: distr} and \ref{fig: var} present the sampling distributions of the ATE estimators and the corresponding estimated asymptotic variance, respectively.
-Fig.~\ref{fig: qq} presents the QQ-plot of the AIPW estimators.
+Figures~\ref{fig: distr} and \ref{fig: var} present the sampling distributions of the ATE estimators and the corresponding estimated asymptotic variance, respectively.
+Figure~\ref{fig: qq} presents the QQ-plot of the AIPW estimators.
 As expected, all estimators appear approximately unbiased; \texttt{IPW} has the largest variance because predictive covariates are not used; due to less bias in estimating $Q_{*,a}$, \texttt{SL} and \texttt{CVSL} have smaller variance than \texttt{ANCOVA}, \texttt{misSL}, and \texttt{CVmisSL}.

 The efficient asymptotic variance (similar to $\sigma_{*,a}^2$, the horizontal gray line in Fig.~\ref{fig: var}) is substantially smaller than the scaled variance of the ATE estimators, even for \texttt{SL} and \texttt{CVSL}.
 In contrast, the oracle variance (similar to $\sigma_{\#,a}^2$, red crosses in Fig.~\ref{fig: var}) is much closer to the estimators' scaled variance.
 Although the oracle variance is often smaller than the estimators' variance, the QQ-plots in Fig.~\ref{fig: qq} suggest that the oracle variance describes the sampling distribution well, except for a few points in the tails of \texttt{CVSL} and \texttt{SL}.
 This phenomenon suggests that a sample size-dependent oracle variance characterizes the variance of the estimator much better than the theoretical large-sample variance in small-to-moderate samples, particularly when the outcome model estimator converges to the truth slowly.